The East Campus lawn will soon be speckled with 2,500 plastic eggs filled with trinkets and treats.

 Members of Duke Alpha Phi sorority will serve as volunteers at the Egg Hunt by running the carnival games and raffle, which will feature spring-themed prizes.
 Raffle tickets can be purchased for $1 each, and the money raised will be donated to Duke Children’s Hospital.
 Duke University Stores donated toys and candy to the Egg Hunt, and Durham School of the Arts’ Octagon Community Service Club will also volunteer at the event.

-“The Duke-Durham community enjoys celebrating the joy of spring with the children and families who live in neighborhoods near Duke’s East Campus,” said Sam Miglarese, director of the Duke-Durham Neighborhood Partnership, which is part of the Duke Office of Durham and Regional Affairs.
+“The Duke-Durham community enjoys celebrating the joy of spring with the children and families who live in neighborhoods near Duke’s East Campus,” said Sam Miglarese, director of the Duke-Durham Neighborhood Partnership, which is part of the Duke Office of Durham and Community Affairs.
 “The Egg Hunt is a community celebration.”